"You either have to be part of the solution, or you're going to be part of the problem."

 Have a look at the feeds we follow on Instagram.
 Platforms and people like EverydayRacism, The Black Curriculum, The Voice of Colour, Nova Reid and hundreds of others share bitesize information and suggestions regularly.
 Many have also compiled useful reading and account lists in their Instagram Highlights for those looking to deepen their learning about anti-racism and British history.

 Tackle the things in your own power to change.
 Read these 7 truths on allyship from a conversation with British psychologist John Amaechi.
-True allyship is earned; it isn't performative and may often feel uncomfortable.
+True solidarity takes consistency; it isn't performative and may often feel uncomfortable.

 Buy from and highlight Black-owned and Black-run businesses.
 Many of these businesses - usually small, specialist organisations - were struggling to access exposure and expansion opportunities well before the outbreak of COVID-19, and research shows they have been disproportionately affected by it.